sleeplessinc/timehash/README.md

 ## Options

-Include an options object to constructor to specify the scan interval in milliseconds.
+Include an options object to the constructor to specify the scan interval in milliseconds.
 The scan interval is the time between scans of the hash for timed-out keys.

 	var th = new TimeHash({scan_interval: 1000})	// scan once per second

 The default interval is 10 seconds (10 * 1000 milliseconds).

-Note that if you insert objects into the hash with TTL's that are not significantly greater than the scan interval, you may be able to remove them after their time-out has elapsed.
+Note that if you insert objects into the hash with TTL's that are not significantly shorter than the scan interval, you may be able to remove them after their time-out has elapsed.
-So keep the interval well below any TTLs that you'll be using.
+So keep your TTLs well above the scan interval.

 ## License